galacticpuzzlehunt/2019-galactic-puzzle-hunt/README.md

 ## TODO

 * Static answer checker
-* Identify which interactive puzzles need fixing
+* Fix interactive puzzles
+  * Make Your Own Crossword
+  * Race for the Galaxy
+  * Ministry of Word Searches
+  * Image Search
 * Do something with the translations
 * 404 page